07919 102 172

 Electrical items are manufactured all around the world and a percentage of items will be ‘batch tested’.
 These items are then shipped using varies modes of transport before they reach the customer.

 With this is mind, it is strongly recommended to test all new items as damage could occur during transportation.
-Insurance companies may also dictate that new electrical items are tested as well as any new items brought onto the premises.
+Insurance companies may also stipulate that new electrical items are tested as well as any new items brought onto the premises.

 What are the appliance classes?